LogtalkDotOrg/logtalk3/examples/lambdas/NOTES.md

 expressions.
 Some examples and test queries are collected from public discussions on lambda expressions on the SWI-Prolog mailing list and on the `comp.lang.prolog` discussion group.

+The `lambda_warnings` file illustrates lint checks for lambda expressions.